TheTexta/obsidian-main/Economics/PASIFIC.md

-The PASIFIC factors are those which influence shifts in the [[demand curve]].
+The PASIFIC factors are those which influence shifts in the [[Demand Curve]].

 ## Population
 Population increases and decreases both influence shifts in the demand curve.
 More people = more overall demand.